Verbzzz/Data-Science-Project/README.md

 # Data-Science-Project
-Can we predict the success of a particular game in different areas according to its sales ratio?
+Predict the success of a particular game in different areas using Pandas in Python